Andrus Rõuk

-Andrus Rõuk (born 28 September 1957, in Tallinn) is an Estonian artist and poet.
+Andrus Rõuk (born 28 September 1957) is an Estonian artist and poet.

-In 1981, in the 9th number of the literary journal Looming his poem "Silmades taevas ja meri" ("In the eyes sky and sea") appeared.
+Rõuk was born in Tallinn.
+His poem "Silmades taevas ja meri" ("Sky and Sea in the Eyes") was published in the 9th issue of the literary journal Looming in 1981.
 It is an acrostic: the first letters of the verses read "SINIMUSTVALGE" ("blue-black-white"), the colours of the national flag of Estonia (at a time when Estonia was occupied and the use of national flag was forbidden; the Soviet flag of Estonia was mostly red with some blue and white).
 For this he was excluded from the Estonian State Institute of Arts (currently Estonian Academy of Arts).